 - Review of sample style guides.

-Session 3: Your Style Guide in Progress
+Session 3: Your Style Guide Check-in and Line Editing Introduction

-- Questions about creating your style guide.
+- Questions about creating your style guide and shared insights.

 Session 4: Finding the Balance Between Description and Action